X-Force: Not Forgotten

 Not Forgotten takes place directly after X-Force's return to the present.
 X-23 emerges from the timestream just in time to save Boom-Boom from being killed by the Leper Queen.
 Seconds after she kills the Leper Queen, both she and Boom-Boom are taken into custody by agents of H.A.M.M.E.R.
 At the United Nations, Hellion and Surge are rescued from the Sapien League by Wolverine, Archangel and Elixir.
 Boom-Boom is freed from H.A.M.M.E.R. custody by Warpath, while X-23 is returned to The Facility.
 She wakes up to find her left arm severed by Kimura, wielding a chain saw.
 Before she can cut off the right arm, Kimura is shot by Agent Morales.
 Agent Young is revealed to be a member of The Facility that infiltrated H.A.M.M.E.R. to acquire the intel that Morales had on X-23.
 When Young tries to recruit Morales into The Facility, she rejects his offer by beating him unconscious.
 In the present, X-23 and Morales make their way to a Facility lab that holds mass amounts of the chemical trigger that forces X-23 to kill.
-While inside the room, X-23 cuts the claws out of her severed arm and gives them to Morales for safekeeping.
-She lights a Molotov cocktail of sorts which sets the sprinkler system off.
-The Facility soldiers finish cutting through to Laura just as Kimura realizes the sprinklers are spraying the Trigger Scent everywhere.
-X-23 goes feral and kills all the soldiers in her way.
-She gets to the Facility head's office just as the sprinklers start spraying water, washing away the scent.
-Kimura manages to club Laura from behind and then kills the Facility head, planning on framing Laura for it.
-Agent Morales arrives and sets Kimura on fire to distract her while she and Laura make her escape.
-Morales reveals she rigged the place to explode and they get out in time.
-The rest of X-Force arrives and takes Laura and her severed claws home, leading into the events of Necrosha.
+While still in the room, X-23 cuts open her severed arm to remove the claws and she gives the claws to Morales to keep them safe.
+She improvises a Molotov cocktail and uses it to activate the sprinkler system.
+The soldiers of the Facility cut through to X-23 but Kimura notices that the sprinklers are instead spraying her Trigger Scent everywhere.
+Laura becomes feral and kills the soldiers and goes to the office of the Facility head, where the sprinklers begin spraying water, which washes away the Trigger Scent.
+Kimura is able to club Laura from behind to knock her out and then murders the Facility head, to frame Laura for his death.
+Agent Morales then arrives and lights Kimura on fire so she will be distracted while Morales and Laura escape.
+Morales reveals that she rigged the building to explode but they are able to get out before the explosion.
+The other members of X-Force arrive and they take Laura home with her severed claws, and this leads them into the events called Necrosha.